jsdealy/latin/miscellae/guideToLatinConversation.md

 What do you talk about
 together?

-Why do you allow your-
-self to take part in
+Why do you allow yourself to take part in such follies?
-such follies?

-Please get out of the sun-
-light, you hinder me
-from getting warm.
+Please get out of the sunlight, you hinder me from getting warm.

 What madne>s has